seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 - Roadmap alterations: Geographically, I move to the US is rather possible from the beginning of September 2020.
 Aside, I enjoy my time in Ireland a lot.
 - What I liked: Being with G., virtually meeting my friends also long-term ones (e.g., Garima, Karo), Irish cheddar and cooking a lot, calls with experts in the field.
 - What I did not like: Sometimes feeling a bit dependent on G because I do not know anyone here; Reading 'lord of the flies' > stop it, u German.
 You do not have to finish it.
 - Optimization potential: Social hacking interventions started (relocation, local Rotaract club, join Meetups), focus more on fields you want to grow in (like deep learning) rather than ML through Datacamp.
+Follow plan by experts (Shouvik & Jude) - which will be incorporated in new roadmap for Month 2.